-Lee, S.H., Howlett, R.J., Walters, S.D. and Crua, C. (2007) Modelling and control of internal combustion engines using intelligent techniques Cybernetics and systems, 38 (5 & 6). pp. 509-533.
+Lee, Shin, Howlett, R.J., Walters, Simon and Crua, Cyril (2007) Modelling and control of internal combustion engines using intelligent techniques Cybernetics and Systems, 38 (5-6). pp. 509-533.
 ISSN 0196-9722Full text not available from this repository.

 This article will compare two different fuzzy-derived techniques for controlling small internal combustion engine and modeling fuel spray penetration in the cylinder of a diesel internal combustion engine.
 The first case study is implemented using conventional fuzzy-based paradigm, where human expertise and operator knowledge were used to select the parameters for the system.
 The second case study used an adaptive neuro-fuzzy inference system (ANFIS), where automatic adjustment of the system parameters is affected by a neural networks based on prior knowledge.
 The ANFIS model was shown to achieve an improved accuracy compared to a pure fuzzy model, based on conveniently selected parameters.
 Future work is concentrating on the establishment of an improved neuro-fuzzy paradigm for adaptive, fast and accurate control of small internal combustion engines.

 |Item Type:||Journal article|